Summary

 - intravenous drug use

-Diagnostic investigations
+Diagnostic tests

-1st investigations to order
+1st tests to order

-- non-steroidal anti-inflammatory drug trial
+- nonsteroidal anti-inflammatory drug trial

-Investigations to consider
+Tests to consider

-- local anaesthetic and corticosteroid trial
+- local anesthetic and corticosteroid trial

 - chest x-ray